Gypping in the Marsh: the cabbage capital of Lincolnshire

 The 16th Earl of Gypping: steam power pioneer, 1912 - 1916

-As well as being the man who introduced electricity to Hemlock Hall, the 16th Earl of Gypping funded the development of one of Britain's first steam-powered cars - the Murray Steamer - which went through several iterations before Lord Murray abandoned the idea.
+Having designed and built Lincolnshire's first electric car, the 16th Earl of Gypping funded the development of one of Britain's first steam-powered cars - the Murray Steamer - which went through several iterations before Lord Murray abandoned the idea.
 The following series of photographs show prototypes of the Murray Steamer at each stage of its development.

 Lord Murray had hoped that the Murray Steamer would be a runaway success and that sales of the machine would secure the future of Hemlock Hall, which was in need of expensive repairs to the roof and foundations at the time.
 However, the only things that ran away whenever Lord Murray drove his temperamental contraptions through the village on experimental runs were the village folk and their horses.